Qiskit/qiskit/MAINTAINING.md

 However, if this is a **_follow-up_ release** keep the loose files in `/releasenotes/notes` and spend some time looking for typos, broken links, and any broken example code blocks in these files.
 It's convenient to [build the docs locally](https://github.com/Qiskit/qiskit/blob/main/CONTRIBUTING.md#building-release-notes-locally) and read through the page, trying the links and code blocks.

-#### 3.6 Submit the PR for revision
+#### 3.6 Submit the PR for review

-As a regular PR, commit your changes (don't forget to add the prelude release note), push the branch, and create a PR.
+As any other regular PR, commit your changes (don't forget to add the prelude release note), push the branch, and create a PR.

 > [!IMPORTANT]
 > Pay attention to the base: if you are working in a **_follow-up_ release**, the base is `stable/x.y`.